beccajoy/hang-in-there-boilerplate/README.md

 - Kyle Jones ([Kyle's GitHub](https://github.com/KJJones13)) & Becca Steinbrecher ([Becca's GitHub](https://github.com/beccajoy))
 - [GitHub Pages Deployed Site](https://beccajoy.github.io/hang-in-there-boilerplate/)

+## About
+Sometimes you need a pick me up.
+Remember those motivational posters that were all over the place in classrooms and online?
+We're going to make our own!

 ## Set Up

 1. One teammate: fork this repository